Rudolph Lambart, 10th Earl of Cavan: Italy

+While this strategy eventually proved successful in containing the Austro-Hungarian advance and recapturing lost positions, Cavan took issue with the fact that the initial assault had successfully broken into the British front line, leading to significant, albeit temporary, losses of ground and prisoners.
+Cavan argued that Fanshawe had failed to sufficiently reinforce the front line despite warnings of an imminent attack delivered during a briefing on 14 June.
+From Cavan's perspective, the resulting casualties reflected a failure of generalship, particularly given the critical manpower shortages facing the army.
+Despite the division’s ultimate success in restoring the original line, Fanshawe was removed from his post on 20 June 1918 and replaced by Major-General Harold Walker.

 On the Italian Front Cavan, who in late June was promoted to the temporary rank of general, led the Tenth Army which struck a decisive blow at the Battle of Vittorio Veneto, the action that sounded the final death knell of the Austro-Hungarian Army towards the close of the war.

 Following the end of the war the King of Italy awarded him the War Cross for Military Valor and made him a Commander, and subsequently a Grand Officer, of the Military Order of Savoy as well as appointing him a Grand Officer of the Order of St Maurice and St Lazarus.
 Cavan was also appointed a Knight Grand Cross of the Order of St Michael and St George for his contribution to operations in Italy, awarded the American Distinguished Service Medal and appointed to the Chinese Order of Wen-Hu (1st Class).